-- Oils in asphaltic roofing materials can migrate onto some plastic materials such as gutters or plastic-based leaf filters and cause staining and softening of the plastic.
+- Oils in asphaltic roofing materials can migrate onto some plastic materials such as gutters or plastic-bodied gutter filters and cause staining and softening of the plastic.

 - The leaking oil can result in the failure of the plastic product.

 - Plasticizers and other additives in plastic materials can also affect the asphalt.
 If they migrate into asphaltic roofing products this can result in the softening, dripping and flowing of the asphaltic products.

 - Leaks can result “as the asphaltic materials and incompatible components deteriorate and prematurely fail.”

 If you are a homeowner with an asphalt roof and you want to install roof accessories such as a plastic-bodied gutter filter, now is the time for due diligence.
 The GAF report recommends that you “use building components and accessory product designed to be compatible with asphalt roofing.”
 Read the product literature for information about the components.
 And if in doubt, “contact the manufacturer of the building component or roofing accessory to confirm the product has been formulated to be suitable for use in contact with asphaltic roofing products.”

 In the case of most gutter guard products, we believe most manufacturers are not aware of what the GAF report implies and have done no tests to confirm suitability.
 The most important thing is not to believe what a local company and the salesperson that will show up on your doorstep for an estimate might say; they’re not the manufacturer.
 They typically do not have detailed information like this available to them and will focus on selling you their product by not presenting all the facts.